jaipandya/producthunt-mcp-server/CONTRIBUTING.md

 ## Submitting Pull Requests

 - Open a pull request against the `main` branch.
-- Fill out the PR template and describe your changes clearly.
+- Fill out the PR description and describe your changes clearly.
 - Reference any related issues.

 ## Reporting Issues